MISTAKE #6: SPENDING TOO MUCH OF YOUR GOVERNMENT GRANT OR CONTRACT BUDGET ON ACCOUNTING STAFF

 Finding out if your internal accountant or outside CPA is qualified to handle your grant or contract accounting is analogous to thinking about questions you’d ask a doctor before they performed knee surgery (pick those that apply to your funding award type):

-- How many companies have you represented during a DCAA pre-award audits (DOD)?
+• How many companies have you represented during a DCAA audits (DOD)?

-- How many companies have you represented during a DFAS pre-award audit (NIH)?
+• How many companies have you represented during a DFAS audit (NIH)?

-- What’s the most common audit findings that you’ve experienced?
+• What are the most common audit findings you’ve experienced?

 WHY JAMESON IS A MORE COST-EFFECTIVE SOLUTION